Alt text: Tall brown brick Art Deco skyscraper under clear sky with adjacent modern glass building.

 Filing & Representation

-We submit claims or appeals, communicate directly with the VA, and represent veterans during hearings if needed.
+We submit claims or appeals, communicate directly with the VA, and represent Veterans during hearings if needed.

 Close-up of hand using blue rubber stamp on document attached to clipboard.